 The rest is up to you.
 I’d typically recommend starting with high-impact, low-effort items like “sorting project prioritization” (tho’ I am biased), but some people prefer to start with looking at methodologies, registers and governance.

 In this webinar, Mike Hannan of Fortezza Consulting, talks about how to dramatically increase the “upside” from your portfolio.
 Again, some good, practical advice.

-In fact, we have a whole page with various useful (we hope) materials for anyone wanting to improve the performance of their portfolio of projects.
+In fact, we have a whole page with lots of useful (we hope) material for anyone wanting to improve the performance of their portfolio of projects.